Martin Nowak

+Nowak held faculty positions at Oxford University and the Institute for Advanced Study in Princeton, before beginning a post at Harvard in July 2003.

+Nowak was one of the primary recipients of funding from child sex offender Jeffrey Epstein to Harvard faculty, and Epstein left Nowak US$5,000,000 in his trust.
+He was placed on paid administrative leave by Harvard twice in response to his dealings with Epstein, first in 2021, and then in February 2026.

+In March 2026 he resigned from the Austrian Academy of Sciences.

 Early life and education

 Nowak was born in Vienna, Austria, on April 7, 1965.
-He studied at the Albertus Magnus Gymnasium in Vienna and the University of Vienna where he earned a doctorate in biochemistry and mathematics in 1989.
+He studied at the Albertus Magnus Gymnasium in Vienna and the University of Vienna, where he earned a doctorate in biochemistry and mathematics in 1989.
 During his studies, he collaborated with Peter Schuster on quasispecies theory and with Karl Sigmund on the evolution of cooperation.
 Nowak received the Sub auspiciis Praesidentis award upon completing his doctorate at the University of Vienna.

 Career

 In 1989, Nowak worked at the University of Oxford with Robert May as an Erwin Schrödinger Postdoctoral Scholar.
 He later became a Junior Research Fellow at Wolfson College and then Keble College.
-In 1992, he became a Wellcome Trust Senior Research Fellow in Biomedical Science before becoming a Professor of Mathematical Biology in 1997.
+In 1992, he became a Wellcome Trust Senior Research Fellow in Biomedical Science before becoming a professor of Mathematical Biology in 1997.

-In 1998, Nowak was recruited by the Institute for Advanced Study (IAS) in Princeton as the Head of the Institute's first Initiative in Theoretical Biology until 2003.
-In 2003, Nowak joined Harvard University as a Professor of Mathematics and Biology.
-Nowak was also a co-director, with Sarah Coakley, of the Evolution and Theology of Cooperation project at Harvard University, sponsored by the Templeton Foundation, where he was also a member of their Board of Advisors.
+In 1998, Nowak became the head of the Program in Theoretical Biology at the Institute for Advanced Study.
+In 2003, he became a professor of mathematics and biology at Harvard University.
+Nowak was also a co-director, with Sarah Coakley, of the Evolution and Theology of Cooperation project at Harvard, sponsored by the Templeton Foundation, where he was also a member of their Board of Advisors.

 Nowak's research focuses on evolutionary game theory, cancer, viruses, infectious disease, the evolution of language and the evolution of cooperation.
 At Oxford, he helped to establish the fields of virus dynamics and spatial games (which later became evolutionary graph theory).
 He has collaborated with John Maynard Smith on genetic redundancy, Baruch Blumberg on the hepatitis B virus, Karl Sigmund on game theory, and with George Shaw and Andrew McMichael on HIV.

 He has published several books on evolutionary dynamics, the evolution of cooperation, and religion.

+Opposition to inclusive fitness theory

+Nowak is a noted critic of inclusive fitness theory, and in 2010 published a paper along with Corina Tarnita and E. O. Wilson on the subject.

+A letter stating that Nowak's paper did not accurately represent inclusive fitness theory was co-signed by 137 authors and published in Nature.

+In 2016, Nowak and Benjamin Allen published further work critical of inclusive fitness theory.

+Jonathan Birch wrote in 2017 that there was "still little evidence of any serious reconciliation" between the two views.